lucasbatiiista/css-fade/README.md

 # CSS Fade
-FadeIn and FadeOut with animation and transition
+Fade In and Fade Out with animation and transition

 ## Transition